imagej/imagej.github.io/pages/SoC_2010_Ideas.md

 <!-- end list -->

-  - integrating JMathLib as a script language into Fiji (using the infrastructure shared by Jython, JRuby, Clojure, Javascript and BeanShell) -- I suggest having a look at {% include github repo='fiji' path='src-plugins/JRuby\_Interpreter/src/main/java/JRuby/JRuby\_Interpreter.java' label='the JRuby Interpreter' %} for an example,
+  - integrating JMathLib as a script language into Fiji (using the infrastructure shared by Jython, JRuby, Clojure, Javascript and BeanShell) -- I suggest having a look at {% include github repo='fiji ' path='src-plugins/JRuby\_Interpreter/src/main/java/JRuby/JRuby\_Interpreter.java ' label='the JRuby Interpreter ' %} for an example,

 <!-- end list -->